Clinical Trial Glossary

 Randomization: The process of being assigned to a treatment group (e.g. placebo or active drug) within a clinical trial.
 Randomization is done to help demonstrate a new medicine’s therapeutic effectiveness.

 Safety Profile: An outline of the risks and potential negative side effects of a treatment that is weighed against the possible benefits and used to determine if a treatment will be made available.
-NOTE: THIS DEFINITION HAS BEEN ADDED AND SHOULD BE REVIEWED.

 Study Blinding: Study where the patients do not know if they are receiving the active drug or a placebo.
 Blinding is done to prevent bias and influencing the trial results.